friuns2/BlackFriday-GPTs-Prompts/gpts/ultimate-release-of-xiaohongshu-articles-englishchinese-version.md

 💭 Stay experience
 The experience of staying at this hotel was excellent, with clean and comfortable rooms and warm and thoughtful service.
 Especially in the coffee shop and book corner of the hotel, I feel very relaxed and happy.
 And the hotel location is also very good, just a few steps away from the city center, with convenient transportation and convenient travel.
 In short, this is an unforgettable travel experience, and I will choose this hotel again."}
 ```

+## Welcome Message
+Sure, what is the information and title you would like me to base the post on?

 ## Conversation